-The mission of AFRO Club is to be a fort to unite Africans, friends, relatives, and other members of the community through information exchange, seminars, workshops, and activities that will provide a forum for intellectual growth in terms of understanding black culture, history and heritage.
+To be a force to unite Africans, friends, relatives and other members of the community through information interchange, ground breaking seminars, workshops, and activities that will provide a forum for intellectual growth in terms of understanding black culture, history and heritage.

 Associated Students of The College of Idaho (ASCI)